Islandora-Collaboration-Group/ISLE/docs/01_installation_host_server/install_docker_for_windows.md

     * Or within the same terminal, enter `ls`  and verifying that `ISLE` appears in the list.

+* In the ISLE directory, find the file called .env (You may have to have Windows 10 show file extenions by following [these steps](https://www.thewindowsclub.com/show-file-extensions-in-windows)) and open it in Notepad.
+Find the following line
+    * `# COMPOSE_CONVERT_WINDOWS_PATHS=1`
+    * Delete the `#` and save the file.
 ---

 ### Step 4: Pull down the ISLE images from Dockerhub